CoDevelopers/codevelopers.github.io/README.md

-# katg-studios.github.io
+# codevelopers.github.io

-Codebase for the KATG-Studios Website
+Codebase for the CoDevelopers Website